-The graduate faculty are key contributors to the educational and research experience offered by the Graduate School.
+The graduate faculty are key contributors to the educational and research experience offered by the Graduate School through a system of shared faculty governance.
 To review a full list of current graduate faculty members, with their year of appointment and department affiliations, please access the searchable databased at: https://graduate.wfu.edu/faculty-search/.
 Additional faculty representatives and liaisons to specific committees, with their departmental affiliation, email address, and appointment periods are shown below.
-School of Medicine faculty and students with questions about the graduate faculty appointment process, or seeking to secure an appointment as a member of the graduate faculty, should contact Dr. Jennie McGuire (Jennie.McGuire@wakehealth.edu).
+School of Medicine faculty and students with questions about the graduate faculty appointment process or seeking to secure an appointment as a member of the graduate faculty, should contact Dr. Jennie McGuire (Jennie.McGuire@wakehealth.edu).